nrennie/nrennie.rbind.io/content/blog/2022-12-27-another-year-of-tidytuesday/index.md

 author: Nicola Rennie
 categories:
   - R
+  - Data Visualisation
+  - TidyTuesday
 date: "2022-12-27"
 draft: false
 excerpt: "After another 52 data visualisations created for #TidyTuesday, it's time for the annual round-up!
 Read this blog post for some interesting R packages discovered, a few new I've tricks learnt, and the data visualisations I'd like to do again."
 layout: blog-single
 slug: "2022-12-27-another-year-of-tidytuesday"
 subtitle: "After another 52 data visualisations created for #TidyTuesday, it's time for the annual round-up!
 Read this blog post for some interesting R packages discovered, a few new I've tricks learnt, and the data visualisations I'd like to do again."
-tags:
-- r, data visualisation, tidytuesday, ggplot
 title: "Another Year of #TidyTuesday"
 image: featured.png
 ---